microcmsio/microcms-ios-sdk/README.md

     )
 ```

-Next, you can call some api like below.
+And you can call some api like below.
 Client will return `result`(`Result<[String: Any]>`) and you can use it.
 ```swift
 client.get(